Revd Christine Downey

 This is a group for all ages.
 The format is to have coffee in the Douglas Hall after the service.
 We then gather to hear a speaker (maybe even to ask a few questions too) for about 45 minutes.
 After this, a simple meal of a bowl of soup and some pudding will be served.
 The members are invited to volunteer to make the soup or pudding (not both on the same day).
 Everyone puts a contribution into the basket (around £3 is suggested) and expenses are covered that way.
 Usually we end by around 1:45 pm which gives plenty of time to pick up children or grandchildren from school!

-Occasional outings are organised in place of the usual meeting.
+Occasional outings are organized in place of the usual meeting.

 New members of any age are always welcome, just come along – nothing to sign, no registration.